docker/docs/docker-for-mac/docker-toolbox.md

           $ env | grep DOCKER

   If you are using a Bash shell, you can use `unset ${!DOCKER_*}` to unset all DOCKER environment variables at once.
-(This will not work in other shells such as `.zsh`; you will need to unset each variable individually.)
+(This will not work in other shells such as `zsh`; you will need to unset each variable individually.)

 >**Note**: If you have a shell script as part of your profile that sets these `DOCKER` environment variables automatically each time you open a command window, then you will need to unset these each time you want to use Docker for Mac.